clem9669/wordlists/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/clem9669/wordlists?label=Release)](https://github.com/clem9669/wordlists/releases/)
 ![Github Repo size](https://img.shields.io/github/repo-size/clem9669/wordlists?label=Repo%20Size)

-Because It might be simpler for you, I already compiled 3 differents versions of wordlists in the [Release](https://github.com/clem9669/wordlists/releases) section of Github
+Because It might be simpler for you, I already compiled 3 different versions of wordlists in the [Release](https://github.com/clem9669/wordlists/releases) section of Github

-All details are there about wordlists combinaison.
+All details are there about wordlists combinations.

 *Update*: The clem9669_wordlist_large is too big for Github Actions.
 The current specs for Github Actions VM is 2-core CPU; 7 GB of RAM memory; 14 GB of SSD disk space.

 ### Web discovery

-In the folder **WEB**, you can found a wordlist for pentesting purpose wich is design to find ressources for french people too.
+In the folder **WEB**, you can found a wordlist for pentesting purpose which is design to find resources for french people too.

 Read more at [WEB_readme](https://github.com/clem9669/wordlists/blob/master/Web/README.md)